adrelanos/aeternity-wiki/Research-and-Theory.md

 Any user may create an oracle by posing a question or statement, staking coins and providing a binary or a scaled answering option.
 AE coins can be used to acquire stakes of those specific outcomes.
-The more sure a user is about the outcome, the more stakes he may acquire and hence more likely (he thinks) the outcome will be correct.
+The surer a user is about the outcome, the more stakes he may acquire and hence more likely (he thinks) the outcome will be correct.
 Applying the wisdom of the crowd to all participating users of the prediction market, it is